microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_group.html.markdown

 * `visible` - (Optional) A value indicating if the group should be visible or not.
 Default: `true`

 * `control` - (Optional) Controls to be created with the group.
 Required for HTML controls which cannot be added to existing groups.
+This is mutally exclusive with 'azuredevops_workitemtrackingprocess_control' resources.
 A `control` block as defined below.

 ---